-USC will make a difference to our local, national and international communities by undertaking research that is strategically aligned, regionally beneficial and
+UniSC will make a difference to our local, national and international communities by undertaking research that is strategically aligned, regionally beneficial and globally impactful.

-3.1 Build critical mass of regionally beneficial and globally impactful research activity aligned to areas of existing and emerging strength.
+3.1 Build critical mass of regionally beneficial and globally impactful research activity aligned to areas of strengths across all campuses.

-3.2 Develop strong, collaborative and productive research partnerships that contribute to genuine innovation and knowledge generation and have sustained benefits for end-users.
+3.2 Develop strong, collaborative and productive research partnerships that contribute to genuine innovation and knowledge generation and have sustained end-user impacts.

-3.3 Establish a researcher development framework encompassing HDR students and research staff that encourages development and application of novel, relevant and useful research.
+3.3 Establish a researcher development framework encompassing HDR students and research staff that produces novel and impactful research outcomes.

 - Improved ERA performance (with annual target for improved publication citation impact).